pwhittlesea/pwhittlesea.github.com/_posts/2024-12-07-12-days-of-short-stories-7.md

 From my right a tall figure came into my field of view, closely followed by a shorter second one.
 The taller of the two was dressed in a white knee-length coat below which I could see dark trousers.
 It turned and my eyes crossed over its blue buttoned shirt, a white badge pinned to it, to its featureless flat face.
-Tt was about the correct size for a persons head but instead of eyes, ears, nose, and mouth, there was smooth unending flesh.
+It was about the correct size for a persons head but instead of eyes, ears, nose, and mouth, there was smooth unending flesh.

 I began to thrash against my bindings and the beeping drove ever faster.